phc5/spanish-x/README.md

 * Create a new repo on GitHub: https://github.com/new
     * Make sure the "Initialize this repository with a README" option is left **un**checked
 * Update the remote to point to your GitHub repository: `git remote set-url origin https://github.com/YOUR_GITHUB_USERNAME/YOUR_REPOSITORY_NAME`
+* Make sure everyone in your group is working out of separate branches on github and push to their branch.
+This becomes important when merging to the master.
+###Tech Stack
+* HTMLSCSS
+* React/Redux
+* MongoDB
+* Express
+* Node.js
+* Passport
+* Google OAuth

 ### Working on the project
+* Divide the tasks amongst the group and the individual should focus on that

 * Move into the project directory: `cd ~/YOUR_PROJECTS_DIRECTORY/YOUR_PROJECT_NAME`
+* Run the MongoDB: ./mongod or sudo ./mongod
 * Run the development task: `npm run dev`
     * Starts a server running at http://localhost:8080
     * Automatically rebuilds when any of your files change